 What to serve with corn chowder?
 Winter’s still hanging an and you’re looking for a quick, simple dish that fills you up and warms you up.
-How about corn chowder?
+How about some delicious corn chowder?
 Corn chowder is a versatile dish that can accommodate a variety of tastes.
-If you are now wondering what to serve with corn chowder, there are a variety of foods that can compliment a bowl of corn chowder.
+If you are now wondering what to serve with corn chowder, there are a variety of foods that can complement a bowl of corn chowder.

 How is corn chowder made?

 There are a variety of recipes with their own nuances when it comes to making corn chowder.
 At the heart of a corn chowder recipe are creamed corn, potatoes, cream or milk, and bacon.
 Onion is often included and various garnishes, including fall vegetables such as squash and carrots, herbs such as parsley and dill, or spices such as pepper or paprika, help make each recipe distinctive.
 For vegetarians, removing the bacon is a simple alteration that does not reduce the appeal of the dish; you can easily add some salt or even some diced and sauteed mushrooms for some extra umami.

 For those who like more of a fleshy side dish, sausages or roasted fish provide a nice heartiness to balance the sweetness of the corn.
 You can also stick with starches and serve fresh-baked rolls or biscuits (which have a creaminess on their own) or cornbread, which enhances the sweetness of the corn in the chowder.
-For those who like a little bitterness, or who like a lighter side dish, roasted or steamed vegetables such as broccoli, green beans or collard greens help to balance the sweet, richness of corn chowder.
+For those who like a little bitterness, or who like a lighter side dish, roasted or steamed vegetables such as steamed broccoli, green beans or collard greens help to balance the sweet, richness of corn chowder.

 What to serve with corn chowder for Vegans?

 Although corn chowder has a simple structure, there are a variety of nuances that you can use to make the dish stand out.
 Likewise, there are a variety of side dishes that go well with corn chowder and help to balance or amplify, the sweet and creamy flavors inherent to the soup.
-From starches to veggies, baked goods to dairy products and even meat dishes, a bowl of corn chowder can go well with just about anything!
+From starches to veggies, baked goods to dairy products, and even meat dishes, a bowl of corn chowder can go well with just about anything!

 Comments or suggestions for what to serve with corn chowder!